kpet123/Pattern.py/README.md

 Given a start and end character, returns what is in between.
 LIMITATIONS: start and end can only appear once in the string Used to find name of organism from alignment data, name is enclosed by '[' and ']'"

+9.  reverse(string)

+Given a string, will return a string in reverse order (slow, will optimize)

+10. CnaBSearch(seq)

+Hard-coded search function for the CnaB sequence motif; input sequence, returns list of locations with CnaB motif.
+This is used in makePattern_oo.py.
+Note: although this function is less flexible than the search() function in Motif (described later), it is much faster and thus better to use when large-scale search funtionality is needed.

+11. findStop(seq)

+Input DNA sequence, returns sequence terminated after a stop codon.
+Note: sequence must be in-frame and forward

+12. Class Motif
+Holds a flexible motif object that can be searched for in sequences.
+Instantiate with motif string with specific formatting guidelines:
+	a.
+Each position is separated by space
+	b.
+"Any amino acid" denoted by 'x'
+	c. if a position can contain mutliple amino acids, input with no space For example, "a x x t yv" would be a motif with A in the first position, any amino acid in the second and third position, T in the fourth position, and Y or V in the fifth position.
+Note: not case sensitive.

+Methods in motif:
+	1. printf()
+	    prints out motif
+        2. search(seq)
+            functions the same way as CnaB search (see above) but flexible motif and slower